alec-horwitz/AsiteBimMappingTool/README.md

    "DUMP_FOLDER:" in settings.txt.
 As such make sure that there aren't any other .xlsx files in that folder besides the last output file that was generated.

--If the line is "DUMP_FOLDER:" you can treat it exactly like a line with "_DIR:" at the end of it except you cannot give it a filename at the end of the file path you enter.
+* If the line is "DUMP_FOLDER:" you can treat it exactly like a line with "_DIR:" at the end of it except you cannot give it a filename at the end of the file path you enter.
 For example for "DUMP_FOLDER:" you may enter a path after it in the form of "relative/file/path/" or even "N:/whatever/path/you/want/" but you may not enter a